 “Good drinking that is, especially the red.
 Speaking of which, how about a Gin and Tonic?”

-Don shuffled back down the stairs whilst Di and I sat at a bench avoiding eye contact; breathing deeply.
+Don shuffled back down the stairs whilst Di and I sat at a bench avoiding eye contact and breathing deep.

 “You haven’t seen it all yet”